makemebitter/lotan/README.md

 ```

 ### Set model hyperparameters
-Modify the GNN hyperparameter search grid if you want at `gsys/constants.py:65`; at the moment, it only supports optimizer in `{adam, adagrad}`, learning rate, and drop-out rate.
+Modify the GNN hyperparameter search grid if you want at `gsys/constants.py:65`; currently, it only supports optimizer in `{adam, adagrad}`, learning rate, and drop-out rate.
 The models implemented include GCN and GIN.
-More models can be implemented under the same framework, see `gsys/nn.py` for examples.
+More models can be implemented under the same framework; See `gsys/nn.py` for examples.

 ### Quick start: run model training